-The Ananias Foundation helps men who have committed acts of domestic violence to stop hurting the ones they love.
-We offer a roadmap for change, share helpful resources, and connect men to a community of other men who have traveled the same road.
+The Ananias Foundation helps individuals who have committed acts of domestic violence to stop hurting the ones they love.
+We offer a roadmap for change, share helpful resources, and connect people to a community of others who have traveled the same road.
 We do our best to make these resources practical and understandable.
-We know this journey is difficult, so we encourage every man seeking this transformation.
+We know this journey is difficult, so we encourage every person seeking this transformation.

 To learn a little more about our history, the gap we are trying to fill, our vision, and the approach we take in our work, watch the presentation on the right.